-Artist, developer and entrepreneur in film, video games and communications, Steve Hutchison co-founds Shade.ca Art and Code in 1999, then Terror.ca and its French translation Terreur.ca, in 2000.
-Steve worked on such games as Capcom's Street Fighter, PopCap's Bejeweled, Tetris, Bandai/Namco's Pac-Man and Mattel's Skip-Bo & Phase 10 as a localization manager, 2-D artist and usability expert.
+Artist, developer and entrepreneur in film, video games and communications Steve Hutchison co-founded Shade.ca Art and Code in 1999, then Terror.ca and its French equivalent Terreur.ca in 2000.
+With his background as an artist and integrator, Steve worked on such games as Capcom's Street Fighter, PopCap's Bejeweled, Tetris, Bandai/Namco's Pac-Man and Mattel's Skip-Bo & Phase 10 as a localization manager, 2-D artist and usability expert.

 Jason Kealey co-produces and finances Tales of Terror.
 He used to translate and edit Steve Hutchison's reviews back when the site was bilingual, in it's first version, between 2000 and 2004.
 He is now President and CEO of FranchiseBlast, a software development firm producing an integrated software solution for the franchise industry.

 Tiffany Julia Shepis born and raised in NYC.
 She got her start in James Gunn’s (Guardians of the Galaxy) Tromeo and Juliet when she was just 16 years old.
 Since then Tiffany has made over 100 independent films, most notably the SYFY hit Abominable, the late-night fan favorites The Hazing, After dark horror fests Nightmare Man, Sundance' The Violent Kind, as well as The multi award winning The Frankenstein Syndrome and the mega cult hit Sharknado 2!